muuvmuuv/melody/IDEA.md

     --password              your password
 ```

-## Feature
+## Feature or Fix

 ```
-melody feature <feature_name>
+melody feature|fix <feature_name>

-  Create a new feature by providing your own name.
+  Create a new feature by providing your own name and checkout to that feature branch.
+By default it will append your username to the feature prefix but you can disable that if you want.

-  Current configured prefix is: feature/<feature_name>
+  Current configured prefix is: feature-<your_username>-<feature_name>

+  Flags:
+    --no-username           remove username prefix
 ```

 ```
 melody feature list <...flags>

   Create a new feature by selecting an existing issue from your repository.
+It would possibly look like that: `feature-issue-412`.
+  This will also check your remote repository for existing shared features so you are not working against those.

   > https://docs.gitlab.com/ee/api/issues.html